StefanosChaliasos/zkrollup-benchmarking/ERA-INSTRUCTIONS.md

 cd zksync-era
 ```

-Next, we will init Era.
+Next, we will initiate Era.
 The following command will take ~5 minutes.

 ```
 zk && zk init